ContainerSolutions/adobe-workshop/containers/01_docker-basics.md

 docker logs --tail 1 --follow <CONTAINER ID>
 ```
 It will display the last line in the log file.
-* Then, it will continue to display the logs in real time.
 * Use ^C to exit.

 ----

 ### Stop our container

-There are two ways we can terminate our detached container.
+There are two ways we can terminate our detached container
-* Killing it using the `docker kill` command.
+* The `docker kill` command.
     * kill stops the container immediately, by using the KILL signal.
-* Stopping it using the `docker stop` command.
+* The `docker stop` command.
-    * stop sends a TERM signal, and after 10 seconds, if the container has not stopped, it sends KILL.
+    * stop sends a TERM signal, and after 10 seconds it sends KILL.

-Reminder: the KILL signal cannot be intercepted, and will forcibly terminate the container.

 ----